JohNan/Homeassistant-Growatt-Local-Modbus/README.md

 Currently there are 2 protocol versions supported with this intergration:
 * Protocol version 3.15 used by older models that would support up to two strings
 * Protocol version 1.20 used by newer models and larger devices
+* Protocol version 1.24 used by even newer models

 Note currently only supporting inverters adding support for storage devices is can be realized.